ImagingDataCommons/RealtimeCosts/README.md

 This function was developed before Google allowed custom ranges to be specified for budgets, and assumes the budget alert is monthly, but that the budget set specifies the "all-time" spending for the project.
 Thus, it keeps state in a bucket in project "B" that you specify.
-One gotcha is that it assumes an empty file for project "A" already exists in the bucket. (still a to-do).
 Note that each project has a separate file, since the function is being triggered by each separate project, and we want to avoid race conditions.
-(Note the function usuall takes 10-20 seconds to run for each project it processes).
+(Note the function usually takes 10-20 seconds to run for each project it processes).
 With enough projects to monitor, it might fall behind (?).
 This has not been explored.